Ukraine-Russia crisis: What to know as tensions hit new high

 WHAT IS NATO DOING?

-Stoltenberg opened a meeting of the alliance’s defense ministers in Brussels.
-He said Russia has “yet again demonstrated its disregard for the principles underpinning European security, and its ability and willingness to threaten the use of force in pursuit of its objectives.”
+Stoltenberg, in opening a meeting of the alliance’s defense ministers in Brussels, said Russia has “yet again demonstrated its disregard for the principles underpinning European security, and its ability and willingness to threaten the use of force in pursuit of its objectives.”

 U.S. Defense Secretary Lloyd Austin told reporters in Brussels that Russia is moving troops close to the border, flying in more combat and support aircraft.